John Callahan (wrestler)

-John Callahan (born 1964) is best known as a former professional wrestler in the World Wrestling Federation (WWF) and later, as the Circulation Director of the Milford Daily News in Milford, Massachusetts.
+John Callahan (born 1964) was a former professional wrestler in the World Wrestling Federation (WWF).
 He held the New England Heavyweight title twice, from June 1994 to November 1995, and the New England Tag Team title (along with fellow wrestler Big City Mike) from November 1993 to July 1995.

 Early life

-John Callahan was born in Milford, Massachusetts and as early as the age of 10, he was taken with the exploits of such colorful and established professional wrestlers as George "The Animal" Steele and Manuel Soto.
-He soon came to realize that professional wrestling was his destiny, watching his heroes perform on the family television and thinking to himself, "Wow, they can do that and get away with it?".
+John Callahan was born in Milford, Massachusetts and at the age of 10 was taken with the exploits of such colorful and established professional wrestlers as George "The Animal" Steele and Manuel Soto.

-He noted that his friends joined him in the construction of a makeshift wrestling ring, or "squared circle", and imitated the mannerisms and techniques of their heroes, holding their own matches.
+His friends joined him in the construction of a makeshift wrestling ring, or "squared circle", and imitated the mannerisms and techniques of their heroes, holding their own matches.

-As time passed and his friends went on with their lives, Callahan came to a decision which would change his life - he decided to pursue his passion and join the world of professional wrestling.
-In 1979, he packed his bags and left home to study the sport under the guidance of a man recognized as a true master, the legendary Edward Władysław Spulnik, better known as "Killer Kowalski", in Salem, Massachusetts.
+In 1979 he left home to study the sport under the guidance of Edward Władysław Spulnik, better known as "Killer Kowalski", in Salem, Massachusetts.

-Education under Killer Kowalski (1979)
+Killer Kowalski (1979)

-In 1979, young John Callahan began training with Walter "Killer" Kowalski at his wrestling school at the YMCA in Salem.
-Kowalski found him to be a gifted pupil blessed with raw physical and athletic gifts, so much so that within just a few short months he deemed Callahan ready to turn professional.

-Callahan fulfilled his lifelong dream and officially signed a contract with the World Wrestling Federation just as the sport which was on the verge of achieving unprecedented popularity.